vanBadAsselt/workshop-api-test-generator/workshop-materials/assignment-1/README.md

 Instability of huge prompts/hallucinations
 Privacy - any sensitive data that could be in the HAR?
 Want to be more in control - filter out the call we want to test

-**Note:** If you couldn't complete the exercise due to technical issues, that's okay!
-The discussion is the most important part.

 ## Troubleshooting